sjackman/resume/README.md

 ### Pathway Connectivity Inc.

 Developed the firmware for Pathway's product line of small, low-cost lighting control devices.
-These small devices, which use Atmel's AVR and ARM microcontrollers, convert between a variety of lighting-control protocols including DMX512, analog, PWM, and contact closure.
-Modernized the lighting control industry in developing a device, the Pathport, to adapt legacy lighting control equipment to Ethernet.
-This industry-changing product won an award for best new product at the industry trade show, Lighting Dimensions International.
+These small devices, which use Atmel's AVR and ARM microcontrollers, convert between a variety of lighting-control protocols.
+Modernized the lighting control industry in developing a device to adapt legacy lighting control equipment to Ethernet.
+This industry-changing product, the Pathport, won an award for best new product at the industry trade show, Lighting Dimensions International.

 2002 May — Co-op work experience
 --------------------------------